-MESSENGER: Ah, that he did not, Your Highness.
+- MESSENGER: Ah, that he did not, Your Highness.
 (King sighs.)
 Oh, he fought bravely, Your Highness, but the serpent covered half the ocean.
-His tongue was long enough to lick the stars, and when he inhaled, he inhaled half the sea and McReedy went down, down, down, down...and he was ne'er seen again, Your Highness.

-KING: 'Tis a sorrowful day.

-MESSENGER: I'm sorry to be the bearer of such terrible news, Your Highness.
-(Exits.)

-MEGAN: What's to be done now?

-KING: There is still one warrior in Scotland brave enough to fight the serpent.

-MEGAN: Who is that?

-KING: Meself.
-King Oswald of Scotland.

-MEGAN: Now, Father, you're too old to be fightin' battles with serpents.

-KING: By meself I would not have a chance but with me magic sword, Sicker Snapper, why, I can defeat any foe!

-MEGAN: Now, Father...

-KING: Bring Sicker Snapper!
-Bring me sword!

-MEGAN: Very well, Father.
-(Exits.)

-KING: (To himself.)
+His tongue was long enough to lick the stars, and when he inhaled, he inhaled half the sea and McReedy went down, down, down, down...and he was ne'er seen again, Your Highness. - KING: 'Tis a sorrowful day. - MESSENGER: I'm sorry to be the bearer of such terrible news, Your Highness.
+(Exits.) - MEGAN: What's to be done now? - KING: There is still one warrior in Scotland brave enough to fight the serpent. - MEGAN: Who is that? - KING: Meself.
+King Oswald of Scotland. - MEGAN: Now, Father, you're too old to be fightin' battles with serpents. - KING: By meself I would not have a chance but with me magic sword, Sicker Snapper, why, I can defeat any foe! - MEGAN: Now, Father... - KING: Bring Sicker Snapper!
+Bring me sword! - MEGAN: Very well, Father.
+(Exits.) - KING: (To himself.)
 When I was a lad, I defeated many a foe worse than this monster.
 I defeated dragons and rescued damsels in distress.
 (Megan and Messenger enter, dragging a heavy broadsword.
-King Oswald tries to lift the heavy sword.
-Song: "Sicker Snapper."
-Sings.)

-"I've battled and tussled with many a terrible foe,

-With giants and ogres huge from head to toe,

-With me sword, me Sicker Snapper, truest of friends,

-I have always come out on top in the end.

-MEGAN/MESSENGER: (Sing.)
-He has always come out on the top in the end.

-KING: (Sings.)

-From Ireland to England, and every place around, Armies attempted to take me lovely crown.

-But by masida, ma Sicker Spanner, truest of friends

-But by me side, me Sicker Snapper, truest of friends, The rascals had to run and hide or meet a nasty end.

-MEGAN/MESSENGER: (Sing.)
-The rascals had to run and hide or meet a nasty end.

-KING: (Sings.)

-With Sicker Snapper, me wonderful sword,

-Me life has been quite glorious!
-With Snicker Snapper, me magical sword,

-Me battles are always victorious!

-MEGAN/MESSENGER: (Sing.)
-His battles are always victorious.

-KING: (Sings.)
-Me battles are always vic-to-ohriooooooooooh...Oh!
+King tries to lift the heavy sword.)
+I've battled with many a terrible foe with Sicker Snapper, me wonderful friend.
+(Kisses sword.)
+Ah, Sicker Snapper, remember when we slayed that dragon?
+(Swings his sword with some trouble controlling it.)
+Oops, oops, oops.
+And when they came from Ireland thinkin' they could take me crown, you an' me Sicker Snapper, we sent them a-runnin' back home, didn't we?
+And now this sea serpent comes across the sea.
+It won't take but a moment to send him back to the depths.
+Our battles are always vic-to-ohrioooooooooh...Oh!
 (Lifts his sword over his head but losses his balance.
 Megan runs to help him but he starts to fall in the opposite direction.
 King then loses his balance holding the sword and spins in a circle, barely missing Megan's head.
-The sword finally leads him to collapse on the throne.
-Sings.)
+The sword finally leads him to collapse on the throne.)
+Despite whate'er I wish, I fear I'm gettin' old.

-It's time I learn for good and believe what I've been told,

-Despite my objections, I fear I'm getting old.

-Now I find I'm past me prime, me energy is spent.

-I fear I can't defeat a measely sea serpent!"

-MEGAN: (Spoken.)
+- MEGAN: (Spoken.)
 Aye, Father, you're gettin' old, but you're still the bravest heart in all of Scotland.
-There must be someone who can defeat this monster.

-KING: No, lassie, there is only one way to deal with a thing that laughs at our strength and that is to take counsel with the Sorcerer.

-MEGAN: Oh, Father, not...McSnyde.

-KING: Aye, McSnyde!

-MEGAN: There is something I do not trust about that man.

-KING: Ne'ertheless, child, we will not be able to defeat the monster with sword or spear.
-We must take counsel with...magic.

-MEGAN: Very well, Father, I shall fetch him.
+There must be someone who can defeat this monster. - KING: No, lassie, there is only one way to deal with a thing that laughs at our strength and that is to take counsel with the Sorcerer. - MEGAN: Oh, Father, not...McSnyde. - KING: Aye, McSnyde! - MEGAN: There is something I do not trust about that man. - KING: Ne'ertheless, child, we will not be able to defeat the monster with sword or spear.
+We must take counsel with...magic. - MEGAN: Very well, Father, I shall fetch him.